How do I order my academic attire?

 What do I receive when I cross the stage?

 On stage, you will receive only your portfolio (diploma case).
 The diploma will be mailed to you by the Office of the Registrar once the completion of academic requirements has been verified.
 The mailings will begin in September for June graduates.
-Any questions about diplomas should be directed to Student Records, 408-554-4331.
+Any questions about diplomas should be directed to Office of the Registrar at 408-554-4331.

 I am receiving two degrees, do I cross the stage twice?